int8/Mistral-7B-south-park-fanatic/README.md

   be used, warmup steps, maximum steps, batch size, logging steps, where to save logs, save strategy, evaluation strategy, and learning rate.

-Please ensure `train.py` has access to multiple GPUs to effectively use this setup.

 ## License